syamfarh/tp/docs/DeveloperGuide.md

 1. Financial Advisor requests to list persons
 2. FAPro shows a list of persons
 3. Financial Advisor requests to add a new person
-4. FAPro adds the person to the address book based on the specified parameter (name, address, phone number, email address, occupation, and tag)
+4. FAPro adds the person to the address book based on the specified parameter (name, address, phone number, email address, occupation, tag and appointment date)

     Use case ends.